macports/pallet/MacPorts_Framework/README.txt

 INSTALLATION
 MacPorts.Framework is currently distributed as a port named MacPorts_Framework.
-If you have MacPorts installed, you can install by entering (without the quotes) "port install MacPorts_Framework" or "sudo install MacPorts_Framework" (if your MacPorts installation requires permissions) into the command line (Terminal.app).
+If you have MacPorts installed, you can install by entering (without the quotes) "port install MacPorts_Framework" or "sudo port install MacPorts_Framework" (if your MacPorts installation requires permissions) into the command line (Terminal.app).

 The installed MacPorts.Framework is located in /Library/Frameworks/.